-Incidents of suspected or actual misconduct and losses must be formally reported in line with the Misconduct and Loss Reporting Standard to provide a group view of breaches and outcomes, and ensure consistent enforcement of our Code, including implementation of any corrective action
+Incidents of suspected or actual misconduct and losses must be formally reported to provide a group view of breaches and outcomes, and ensure consistent enforcement of our Code, including implementation of any corrective action.

-The level of compliance with elements of the Code, together with the outcome of investigations resulting from actual or suspected breaches, are periodically reported to the Audit Committee or the main Board
+The level of compliance with elements of the Code, together with the outcome of investigations resulting from actual or suspected breaches, are periodically reported to the Audit Committee or the main Board.